 Metric Numerator

-Patients who have notation in the medical record that PDMP was reviewed < prior to the last date of the measurement period.
+Patients who have notation in the medical record that PDMP was reviewed during the measurement period.

 Numerator Note: Tracking may be achieved through local coding by PRIME entity, manual chart review, registry report, EHR keyword search (e.g, for “PDMP” or “Prescription Drug Monitoring Program” or “CURES Report”) followed by confirmation that PDMP was checked, or other locally determined mechanism.

 Numerator Code/s (CPT, ICD10, other)